nuuuwan/news_lk3_data/README.md

 President Ranil Wickremesinghe has congratulated skipper Chamari Atapattu and the Sri Lanka Women’s Cricket Team on winning the 2024 Asia Cup final on Sunday.

 “Your unbeaten run is a testament to your talent, dedication and teamwork.
 You have made our nation proud!”, said President Ranil Wickremesinghe.

+Sri Lanka women won their first-ever Women’s Asia Cup title as they beat seven-time champions India by 8 wickets in the final on Sunday.

 ◼️